fanyuanchi/PointCloud/RLR-Tree_TrainingByLibtorch/README.md

 ### 1. Prepare Data

-Download the datasets and preprocess them following the same procedure as in `PCPS/`.
+Download the raw point-cloud datasets from the link provided in the root README.

+Then, use the preprocessing scripts in `PointCloud_RawDataPreProcessing/` to clean and prepare the data.
+Make sure to update the dataset path in the main file accordingly.

 ---